uit-anhvuk13/uit.it001.snake-game/README.md

 Old classic snake game with new enemy

 ## Build
-- Running setup.bat to build file play.exe
+- Run setup.bat to build the game

 ## Play
-- Double click file play.exe
+- Execute play.exe